This post may contain affiliate links. For more information, please read the full disclosure policy here.

 • 2015 Reading Challenge: I fell six books short but alas, I still recapped every read and highlighted my favourites.

-• 15 Ways to Celebrate Australia Day: from beach to booze, I’ve got every Australia Day covered.
+• 15 Ways to Celebrate Australia Day: from the beach to booze, I’ve got every Australia Day covered.

 Two books down only this month.
 I started the Throne of Glass series, which was a fun and interesting read.
 It is about a female assassin who must compete against other criminals to become the King’s Champion.
 There is also, of course, a little love triangle.
 I finished Beautiful Ruins, which I was going to read for the challenge last year but that obviously didn’t eventuate.
-It was an unexpected story set in 1960s Italy and present day Hollywood.
+It was an unexpected story set in 1960s Italy and present-day Hollywood.
 It even featured a cameo from Richard Burton.
 Highly recommended.

 Reading on the net: